G. Gibson Projects

 Click to see full image.

 Her work is in the permanent collections of the Cleveland Museum of Art, Museum of Fine Arts in Houston, George Eastman House International Museum of Photography, Henry Art Gallery, and the Microsoft Art Collection.
-Artist monographs to date include Domestic Vacations (2008) and Homegrown (2014), and Midwest Materials (2022), published by Radius Books.
+Artist monographs to date include Domestic Vacations (2008) and Homegrown (2014), both published by Radius Books.

 ABOUT THE GALLERY: The G. Gibson Gallery opened to the public in August, 1991.
 In the fall of 2019 we closed our retail gallery and re-opened as G. Gibson Projects, a "by appointment" viewing space located in the Queen Anne neighborhood of Seattle.
 Owner Gail Gibson has a background in art history, painting, and photography, and worked as director of the Weston Gallery in CA from 1987-1991.